Messrs Rickard, Lane and WH Box

 In the Victorian times, adulteration and poor quality were real problems and William Box set himself the highest standards with full control over purity at every stage of production.
 He grew and dried most of the herbs used in his tablets himself, from farms and moors in the Cornish and Devonshire countryside.
 They were then carefully packed and sent by train to his manufactory.

-These days all their herbal medicines are manufactured under strict quality controls called GMP, the same way that all licensed medicines are made.
 His formulas were first registered as medicines in the late 1960s by E.J.
 Rickard and his son John Rickard, who still runs a herbal shop in Mayflower Street, Plymouth to this day.

 No matter what research papers are published, customers buy products that work over and over again and don't buy products that don't work.
 That our Box's Herbals and Napiers formulas are still marketed, over a century later, is a simple testimony to their success with our customers.